UMU618/nBodyD3D12/Samples/D3D12nBodyGravity/readme.md

 * Windows 10, 64-bit
 * A Direct3D 12 compatible GPU
 * Screen resolution must be 1920x1080 or higher.
 The sample will run in 1600×1050 pixel resolution.
+* The WinPixEventRuntime is required to build, this can be installed by following these instructions: https://devblogs.microsoft.com/pix/winpixeventruntime/

 ## Notes